Single and ready to mingle? Switch up your dating game! Tinder isn’t the only matchmaking app out there for modern romantics...

 ‘Cos misery loves company.
 And what better way to connect with someone than to find out what you have in common — like the things you hate!
 Instead of swiping on profiles and pictures of people on their travels (c’mon, be creative!), you can swipe on issues, TV shows, celebs and life’s nitty-gritty like, er, selfies and avocado toast.
 Matches are based on the number of things you dislike.
 Haters gon’ hate!

 Hater, available to download on App Store (iOS) | Google Play (Android)

-Singapore’s answer to Tinder, Paktor (which means ‘dating’ in Cantonese) was conceptualised when its founder was unceremoniously thrust into the dating world once again and struggled to look for a fuss-free matchmaking service.
+Singapore’s answer to Tinder, Paktor (which means ‘dating’ in Cantonese) came about when its founder was unceremoniously thrust into the dating world once again and struggled to look for a fuss-free matchmaking service.
 You’ll notice stark similarities to Tinder’s interface, though Paktor enables you to take back a swipe without any charges – great for mindless swipers.

 Paktor, available to download on App Store (iOS) | Google Play (Android).

 You might be familiar with Meetup.com, which is home to interest groups for everything under the sun – and that includes singles.
 Here, you get the opportunity to mingle in groups for locals, expats, young adults, single parents… you name it.
+And it’s not limited to dating in Singapore.
 So if you’re looking for something more specific than swiping on random profiles, hop on to the site to join a group of your fancy.

 Meetup, available online.